Radical Caucus Bylaws

-1) Notwithstanding any other provision contained herein, the Bylaws Committee shall be deemed a Standing Committee as set forth in Section 5(D)(2).
+The Bylaws Committee shall be deemed a Standing Committee as set forth previously.

 B. Amendments to Bylaws

-1) No later than October each year, the Board shall appoint a Bylaws Committee of up to five members of the LPRC, which shall include two Board members, unless no Board members are willing to serve.
-Such committee may consist of any Member in good standing, whether Voting or Non-Voting, as approved by a vote of the Board.
-Said Committee shall issue a report at least two months prior to the Membership Meeting as defined in Section 7(A), during such time the proposed Bylaws amendments set forth in such report will be considered.
-Any amendment or deletion requires 3/4 vote of all eligible Voting Members in attendance.
+No later than 30 days after the close of the Annual LPRC Membership Meeting the LPRC Board shall appoint a Bylaws Committee of up to five members of the LPRC, which shall include two LPRC Board members, unless no LPRC Board members are willing to serve.
+Such committee may consist of any Member in good standing, whether Voting or non-voting, as approved by a vote of the LPRC Board.
+Said Committee shall issue a report at least 45 days prior to an LPRC Membership Meeting as defined earlier, during such time the proposed Bylaws amendments set forth in such report will be considered.
+Any amendment or deletion requires 3/4 vote of all eligible Members in attendance.

 Notice shall be given at least 30 days prior to the date on which such Bylaws amendments are to be considered.

-This organization shall be considered to have ceased to exist or dissolved if no Caucus Board meeting has been held for 18 consecutive months; or if no general membership meeting is held at an LP National Convention for at least four years.
+This organization shall be considered to have ceased to exist or dissolved if no LPRC Board meeting has been held for 18 consecutive months; or if no LPRC Membership Meeting is held for at least four years.
 Upon disbandment, any funds left in the Treasury shall be turned over to the Libertarian Party.